modular-network/ethereum-libraries/ArrayUtilsLib/README.md

 [![Build Status](https://travis-ci.org/Majoolr/ethereum-libraries.svg?branch=master)](https://travis-ci.org/Majoolr/ethereum-libraries)

+This library is in the process of being updated.
+The getMax function should bot be used until the updates have been pushed.
+Big thanks to Josh Hannan for your help!

 An array utility library [provided by Majoolr](https://github.com/Majoolr "Majoolr's Github") .

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->